HerzLab/imaging-scripts/README.md

 # Imaging Shell Scripts

-Exported from ~sudas/DARPA/scripts on Rhino, and depends on scripts and binaries in ~sudas.
+Exported from ~sudas/DARPA/scripts on Rhino in the Kahana CML, and depends on scripts and binaries in ~sudas.